philc/book-notes/health/why we sleep - matthew walker.md

   and sculpt the ideal timing of sleep."
 * (Splash water on your face before bed, to cool off?)
 * Unknowingly ejecting feet from the covers, to lower body temp:
-  * "The limb rebellion aids in keeping the body core cool, allowing to fall and stay asleep."
+  * "The limb rebellion aids in keeping the body core cool, allowing you to fall and stay asleep."
 * "A bedroom temperature of around 65F is ideal for the sleep of most people, assuming standard bedding and clothing."
 * Cool result: using a thermally cooled body suit reduces time to fall asleep by 20%, and reduced